 Sean holds a Doctorate in Architecture from the University of Hawai‘i, a Master's in Design from Harvard University Graduate School of Design.

-Statement of Responsibility to Design:
+Statement of Responsibility to Design

-Today, ideas expand and encompass notions of form, cycle, and gradient, architecture became a pathway to study the built-environment in terms of material, system, ecology, and justice; it became a venue for criticism and creation.
-Art and Design provide tremendous potential to query and convey feelings of society, mind, and environment as they occur in time and in space.
-Considering adjacent interactions with other fields like geology, biology, and linguistics, architecture emerges scientifically and becomes a multitude of disciplines and scales within and around which I am grateful to operate.
+Today, ideas expand and encompass notions of form, cycle, gradient, and interaction.
+Architecture is a pathway to study the built-environment in terms of material, system, ecology, and justice.
+Practice is a venue for criticism and creation, a tremendous potential to query and convey feelings of society, mind, and environment as they occur in time and in space.
+With adjacencies in other fields like geology, biology, and linguistics, architecture emerges culturally scientific.

 As an educator, I am interested in expanding boundaries through at least four synergistic goals: (1) Heighten creative intelligence as a method for leadership and entrepreneurship to produce works in art and design that renegotiate and reconnect ecology, science, culture, and economics in ways that challenge and provide mediums for people to fulfill diverse needs and aspirations.
 (2) Embolden art and design as events of activism and inspired change, as works that engage attention spans and organize new pathways to confront and heal the injustices of obsolete design.
 (3) Recover marginalized histories that hold the insights for creative change.
 (4) Shift perspectives and possibilities critically through creative research and speculation to uncover the range of issues at the forefront of environmental change, justice, and regained delight.

 Acknowledging the constraints of my identity in service to myself and others, I believe in an approach to collaboration that is achieved through active vulnerability, listening, learning, and allied action.
 Practice is about continuity in acknowledging those around me, those who came before, and those who will rise.